 LEFT HANDED VERSION

-To make the stitch work a sc, dc, sc all in the same stitch.
+To make the stitch crochet a sc, dc, sc all in the same stitch.

 Skip 2 stitches and repeat sc, dc, sc all in the same.

 When ending and beginning your first round, you want to slip stitch into the first sc then sc into stitch as shown in Picture 1.
 Then work the stitch as normal, putting a DC and a SC to finish the stitch as shown in Picture 2.

 Then skip two stitches and repeat the Raspberry stitch (SC, DC,SC) into the first sc of the next raspberry cluster.
 Continue all the way around, remember from here on out, there is no need to sl st into the beginning stitch of a round, just continue in one continous round.

 After a few rounds, you should be able to see the pattern start to form.
 Have fun!

 This pattern is brought to you by www.meladorascreations.com

 You can sell any item made from this pattern and link back to my page or videos, but you do not have permission to copy and paste my pattern anywhere online. ©Copyright 2015, All Rights Reserved